 The ABC test presumes a worker is an employee unless the hiring entity proves the following:

-A. The worker is free from the control and direction of the hirer in connection with the performance of the work, both under the contract for the performance of the work and in ...
+A. The worker is free from the control and direction of the hirer in connection with the performance of the work, both under the contract for the performance of the ...